asathoor/flexbox-test/README.md

 # Flexbox-test

-Read the article about Flexbox in *Web Designer (issue: 259)*.
-Had to try out Flexbox.
+Work in progress notes on Flexbox.
+The markup is inspired by the article about Flexbox in *Web Designer (issue: 259)*.

 ## Install